MicrosoftDocs/playfab-docs/playfab-docs/features/config/titledata/quickstart.md

 This quickstart describes how to programmatically create and use title data.

-This an important topic because storing a game's configuration data remotely, on the server, where it can be changed at any time, is one of the most basic reasons to use a service like PlayFab.
+This an important topic, because storing a game's configuration data remotely on the server - where it can be changed at any time - is one of the most basic reasons to use a service like PlayFab.

 Title data is represented as Key/Value Pairs (KVPs), that can only be associated with a specific title.